What is an USDA Premises ID (PIN)?

 USDA tags (Official USDA 840 Tags) can be used to satisfy official USDA ID requirements of states and programs that require this method of identification.

-Using USDA tags requires you to obtain a Premises ID Number (PIN.)
+Using USDA tags requires you to obtain a Federal Premises ID Number (PIN).
 The PIN is used to link the unique numbers to your ranch in the USDA database and is kept on file at Allflex.
-The PIN is not printed on the tags for cattle.
-Your state animal health agency or state veterinarian can also help you obtain a Premises ID Number.
+The PIN is not printed on the tags.
+Your state animal health agency can help you obtain a Premises ID Number.

-- USDA tags must ship to the same state that the Premises is registered to.
+- USDA tags must ship to the same state where the Premises ID is registered.

-- If you cannot find or do not have a premises ID, contact USDA or their state’s Animal Health Commission.
-Please click on this link for a listing of State Animal Health contact information for each state: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/traceability/state-pin
+- If you cannot find or do not have a Premises ID, contact the USDA or your state’s Animal Health Commission.
+Click on this link for a listing of State Animal Health contact information for each state: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/traceability/state-pin

 - If you are a Veterinarian ordering for a customer/client you must use your non-producer participant number (NPN) to purchase tags or the tags must be sent directly to the end-user (customer/client).
 Each non-producer participant obtains an NPN through the premises registration system in the State or Territory of the company’s headquarters to receive and distribute AIN devices. *See link above for State list.
 The NPN number looks similar to a PIN.